Working with projects#

 You can also select a resource profile that meets or exceeds your requirements for the project, or delete the project.
 With admin configurations, your projects (sessions/deployments) can now run separately from the master node.

-If the system gets overloaded and there are issues copying, opening, or saving changes to a project, the platform will visually notify you by displaying it in red—in addition to generating a text notification.
+If the system gets overloaded and there are issues copying, opening, or saving changes to a project, the platform will visually notify you by displaying it in red, and generating a text notification.
 Anaconda recommends you check the notifications in the Audit Trail for additional information about the error, or delete the project and try again.

-You can also create new—or upload existing—projects to add them to the server.
+You can create new projects within Anaconda Enterprise, or upload existing ones to add them to the server.

-To update the project repository with your changes, you commit your changes to the project.
+To update the project repository with your changes, commit your changes to the project.

-To maintain performance, there is a 1GB file size limit for project files you upload.
+To maintain performance, there is a 1GB file size limit for uploaded project files.
 Anaconda Enterprise projects are versioned using Git, so Anaconda recommends you commit only text-based files relevant to a project, and keep them under 100MB.
 Binary files are difficult for version control systems to manage, so Anaconda recommends using storage solutions designed for that type of data, and connecting to those data sources from within your Anaconda Enterprise sessions.